Dounford-Felipe/Audio-Alerts/README.md

 ## Dependencies
 This system relies on the capabilities of modern web browsers and utilizes HTML, CSS, and JavaScript.
-Documentation
-The codebase is well-commented for clarity and ease of understanding.
+The code is well-commented for clarity and ease of understanding.
 Each major function and section has comments explaining its purpose and functionality.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the functionality, fix bugs, or improve documentation.